github/rest-api-docs-md/teams/{team_id}/discussions/get.md

 ## Operation Description

+> [!WARNING]
-**Deprecation Notice:** This endpoint route is deprecated and will be removed from the Teams API.
+> **Deprecation notice:** This endpoint route is deprecated and will be removed from the Teams API.
 We recommend migrating your existing code to use the new [`List discussions`](https://docs.github.com/rest/teams/discussions#list-discussions) endpoint.

 List all discussions on a team's page.